Eks

 Optional parameters can be passed as a params::Dict{String,<:Any}.
 Valid keys are:

-• "selectors": The selectors to match for pods to use this Fargate profile.
-Each selector must have an associated namespace.
+• "selectors": The selectors to match for a Pod to use this Fargate profile.
+Each selector must have an associated Kubernetes namespace.
 Optionally, you can also specify labels for a namespace.
 You may specify up to five selectors in a Fargate profile.

-• "subnets": The IDs of subnets to launch your pods into.
-At this time, pods running on Fargate are not assigned public IP addresses, so only private subnets (with no direct route to an Internet Gateway) are accepted for this parameter.
+• "subnets": The IDs of subnets to launch a Pod into.
+A Pod running on Fargate isn't assigned a public IP address, so only private subnets (with no direct route to an Internet Gateway) are accepted for this parameter.

-• "tags": The metadata to apply to the Fargate profile to assist with categorization and organization.
+• "tags": Metadata that assists with categorization and organization.
 Each tag consists of a key and an optional value.
 You define both.
-Fargate profile tags do not propagate to any other resources associated with the Fargate profile, such as the pods that are scheduled with it.
+Tags don't propagate to any other cluster or Amazon Web Services resources.

 source